mosip/documentation/docs/registration-client.md

 ![](_images/reg-client.drawio.png)

-The relationship of Registration Client proc with other services is explained here.
-NOTE: The numbers do not signify sequence of operations or control flow.
+The relationship of Registration Client with other services is explained here. _NOTE_: The numbers do not signify sequence of operations or control flow.

 1. Registration Client connects to the Upgrade Server to check on upgrades and patch downloads.
 2. All the masterdata and configurations are downloaded from SyncData-service.